awslabs/aws-crt-s3-benchmarks/README.md

 *   `TARGET_THROUGHPUT`: Target throughput, in gigabits per second.
         Floating point allowed.
 Enter the EC2 type's "Network Bandwidth (Gbps)" (e.g. "100.0" for [c5n.18xlarge](https://aws.amazon.com/ec2/instance-types/c5/))
+*   `NETWORK_INTERFACE_NAMES`: This is only support for crt-c for now.
+        A comma separated list of network interface names without any spaces like "ens5,ens6" You can provide "default" to use the default network interface.

 Most runners should search for AWS credentials [something like this](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#configure-precedence).